 New Zealand

-New Zealand promotes its support of the U.S.-Mekong Partnership through its contributions to ecological projects.
-From 2021 to 2025, New Zealand is helping fund The Mekong River Commission in an effort to expand knowledge of environmental protections along the Mekong River.
+New Zealand promotes its support of the Mekong-U.S. Partnership through its contributions to ecological projects.
+From 2021 to 2025, New Zealand is helping fund the Mekong River Commission in an effort to expand knowledge of environmental protections along the Mekong River.
 New Zealand claims its funding of the cooperative basin management promotes trust, stability, and sustainable growth in the region.
 New Zealand is also a partner of the Friends of the Mekong, a multilateral institution to promote development amongst MUSP members in the region.

 Other partners